Magnets can detach from the trivets, posing an ingestion hazard to children.

 What to do

 Consumers should immediately stop using the trivets and place them out of the reach of children.
-Contact Tristar Products for instructions to receive free replacement trivets.
-Tristar Products is contacting purchasers directly.
+Contact Tristar Products (an Accredited Partner) for instructions to receive free replacement trivets.
+Tristar Products (an Accredited Partner) is contacting purchasers directly.

 Consumers may contact Tristar Products at (800) 718-5136 from 9 a.m. to 5 p.m.
 (ET) Monday through Friday, or online at www.Tristarproducts.com for more information.